EDITORIAL

 What counts as a correction

 • Material error — a factual claim demonstrably contradicted by the underlying primary source.
-Corrected within 2 business days of verification.
+TASFGA aims to correct within 2 business days of verification.
 Original claim struck through; correction noted inline with date.

 • Misattribution — a statement or action wrongly attributed to an individual or entity.
 Same handling as material error, plus prominent notice at the top of the page for 30 days.